Please refer to the specific start and end dates indicated beneath your course of choice.

 Failure to attend class does not constitute a withdrawal.
 Failure to use proper withdrawal procedures will result in an "F" (Fail) grade on the student history and no refund will be issued.

-Where a course or workshop is 20 hours or less in duration, a refund will be issued only if an official withdrawal is received on or before the business day prior to the date of the first class.
+Where a course or workshop is 20 hours or less in duration, a full refund will be issued only if an official withdrawal is received on or before the business day prior to the date of the first class.

 For courses or workshops more than 20 hours in duration (other than the exceptional categories identified below.)
 An official withdrawal prior to the date on which the first class occurs will result in a full refund.
 An official withdrawal on or after the first day of class but not later than the business day before the third class will result in a full refund LESS a $25.00 Administration Fee per course.
 No refund will apply to an official withdrawal on or after the date on which the third class occurs.